 Here Bayern Munich play keep away or piggy in the middle – in this case 7 versus 2.
 Watch how fast they move the ball.

-And here are some other games that work well as warm up drills:
+And here are some other games and soccer drills that work well as warm up drills:

 The warm-up routine of Barcelona’s Suarez, Neymar and Messi.